-A page must be completed for each actuarial line of business.
-Each actuarial line of business must be uniquely linked to one and only one Annual Return line of business as listed in Appendix III.
+A page must be completed for each actuarial line of business and should reconcile to supporting exhibits in the AAR.
+Each actuarial line of business must be uniquely linked to one, and only one, Annual Return line of business as listed in Appendix III.
 For reinsurers, proportional and non-proportional business should be reported separately.

-The basis, on which the Exhibit is completed, either "accident year" or "underwriting year", must be specified on each page.
+The company must specify on each page the basis, on which the Exhibit is completed, either "accident year" or "underwriting year".
 The selected basis should be the same for all pages.
 Insurers completing the exhibits on a "report year" basis should select "accident year".

-If an actuarial line of business is a combination of two or more Annual Return lines, it is up to the Appointed Actuary to determine in which Annual Return line to place it to best represent the operations of the company.
-For actuarial lines of business where the earned premium is not available in the same detail as the claims (e.g. automobile-liability bodily injury and property damage), the Appointed Actuary should either estimate a split of the earned premium or combine the data showing it in the Annual Return line which best represents the line of business underwritten by the company.
+If an actuarial line of business is a combination of two or more Annual Return lines, the Appointed Actuary must determine in which Annual Return line to place it to best represent the operations of the company.
+For actuarial lines of business where the earned premium is not available in the same detail as the claims (e.g. automobile-liability bodily injury and property damage), the Appointed Actuary should either estimate a split of the earned premium or combine the data showing it in the Annual Return line that best represents the line of business underwritten by the company.

 A "Total" page must also be completed; this exhibit should balance to the AAR.
 An individual page does not have to be completed for a category that is not reviewed by the Appointed Actuary but the total discounted reserves including PfAD for the category must be included in Line 15 ("Other Provisions") of the "Total" page.
+The Appointed Actuary should also provide a breakdown with commentary in the AAR when "Other Provisions" is greater than the selected materiality.

 In the UCLR Analysis Exhibit, the present value of unpaid claims and adjustment expenses (excluding PfADs) (Column [7]) is expected to be less than the total undiscounted unpaid claims and adjustment expenses (Column [6]).
-If amount in the column [7] is greater than the amount in column [6], the AAR must comment on the reason for such exception.
+If amount in the column [7] is greater than the amount in column [6], the AAR must comment on the reason for the exception.